AndrewWhitaker/go-url-shortener/README.md

 | `DELETE`      | `/api/v1/shorturls/:slug` | Delete the short URL associated with the given slug
 | `GET`         | `/api/v1/shorturls/:slug` | Get short URL information associated with the given slug
 | `GET`         | `/api/v1/shorturls/:slug/clicks` | Get analytics data associated with the given slug

+## Architecture and Design

+### Technology Choices

+#### Go
+#### Docker
+#### Postgres

+The backing database for the application is Postgres.
+I chose Postgres because I'm very familiar with it, and it's a reasonable default for most new projects.
+Postgres met the following requirements outlined in the specification:

+* **No duplicate URLs are allowed to be created.** This is handled using unique constraints within Postgres.
+* **Data persistence (must survive computer restarts)**.
+Since Postgres features ACID properties, the _Durability_ property ensures that data remains committed even in the event of a system failure or restart.

+Postgres is also widely supported by open source ORMs and other database tooling.

+##### Downsides and Alternatives Considered

+I considered the following other database technologies:

+* **REDIS**: Simple key/value store that does support some measure of durability.
+However, relational databases like Postgres provide stronger ACID guarantees.
+* **ClickHouse**: Postgres isn't really meant for storing analytical data.
+I considered using ClickHouse to store short url accesses.
+However, I abandoned this idea in favor of keeping the architecture simple.
+We can use a separate analytics database later on if we need to scale in that direction.
+* **SQLite**: SQLite is an excellent self-contained database that would have worked fine in this application.
+However, the extra overhead of getting Postgres running in a docker container was minimal compared to getting SQLite working.
+That said, I think this would have been a fine choice as well.

+As mentioned in the "ClickHouse" note, the main part of the requirements that Postgres (or any relational database) may not handle well is the analytics piece.
+If our URL shortener service gets lots of use, we will have a huge `clicks` table and we'll clearly have to come up with solutions to scale that part of the architecture.